Know Before You Go

-In celebration of its 35th holiday season, Pioneer Courthouse Square will host and produce over 37 free, family-friendly holiday events, activities, performances and beloved community traditions.
-The Square will kick off the downtown holiday season with the Stimson Lumber Tree Arrival on Friday, Nov.
-15 at noon.
-Santa Claus will help bring the city’s 75-foot-tall (23 m) Douglas fir tree down Southwest Sixth Avenue and into Portland’s “living room.”
+Celebrating nearly four decades of holiday cheer, Pioneer Courthouse Square hosts and produces dozens of free, family-friendly holiday events, activities, performances and beloved community traditions every year.
+The Square kicks off the downtown holiday season with the Stimson Lumber Tree Arrival in mid-November.
+Santa Claus helps bring the city’s 75-foot-tall (23 m) Douglas fir tree down Southwest Sixth Avenue and into Portland’s “living room.”

-The 35th Annual Tree Lighting Ceremony, presented by SmartPark, will once again be held the day after Thanksgiving- Friday, Nov.
-29 at 5:30pm.
-A crowd of over 25,000 Portlanders will unite in a joyful and festive sing-along led by Thomas Lauderdale, members of Pink Martini and a diverse array of our city’s talented musicians and chorale singers.
-The evening’s program will feature Mayor Wheeler, city dignitaries and Santa Claus as they ‘flip the switch’ and illuminate 14,000 colorful lights on our city’s centerpiece of the holiday season.
+The Annual Tree Lighting Ceremony, presented by SmartPark, returns the night after Thanksgiving.
+A crowd of over 25,000 Portlanders unite in a joyful and festive sing-along, typically led by Thomas Lauderdale, members of Pink Martini and a diverse array of our city’s talented musicians and chorale singers.
+The evening’s program features Mayor Wheeler, city dignitaries and Santa Claus as they ‘flip the switch’ and illuminate 14,000 colorful lights on our city’s centerpiece of the holiday season.

-The holiday season continues with The Great Figgy Pudding Caroling Competition, presented by Portland Mall Management, Inc. This fun and festive event brings caroling groups of all ages to the heart of downtown as they perform along the Portland transit mall beginning at 6:00pm on Friday, Dec.
-13. The top three caroling groups will then hold a “carol-off” at the Square where the grand prize winner will be selected by crowd applause and awarded $1,000.
+The holiday season continues with The Great Figgy Pudding Caroling Competition, presented by Portland Mall Management, Inc. This fun and festive event brings caroling groups of all ages to the heart of downtown as they perform along the Portland transit mall.
+The top three caroling groups then hold a “carol-off” at the Square where the grand prize winner is selected by crowd applause and awarded $1,000.

-The 29th Annual Tuba Christmas Concert, presented by SmartPark, will bring the sound of nearly 300 tubas to the heart of downtown on Saturday, December 14th at 1:30 p.m.
-This free community performance will feature the booming brass sound of nearly 300 tubas as they play festive songs with the help of singers from the Portland Opera.
+The Annual Tuba Christmas Concert, presented by SmartPark, brings the sound of nearly 300 tubas to the heart of downtown every December.
+This free community performance features the booming brass sound of nearly 300 tubas as they play festive songs with the help of singers from the Portland Opera.

-Pioneer Courthouse Square will carry on the tradition of involving local schools, bands, and groups in the holiday season with festive performances in the Square and surrounding adjacent blocks throughout December.
-In addition, Holidays on the Mall, a free pop-up event series will bring tasty treats, performances and seasonal giveaways to select locations along Portland’s transit mall.
+Pioneer Courthouse Square carries on the tradition of involving local schools, bands and groups in the holiday season with festive performances in the Square and surrounding adjacent blocks throughout December.
+In addition, Holidays on the Mall, a free pop-up event series brings tasty treats, performances and seasonal giveaways to select locations along Portland’s transit mall.

 Holiday Ale Festival

-Held in the heart of Downtown Portland, the Holiday Ale Festival returns Dec.
-4–8 and keeps attendees warm and dry under a large clear top tent that covers Pioneer Courthouse Square while allowing for views of the city lights.
+Held in the heart of Downtown Portland, the Holiday Ale Festival returns every December and keeps attendees warm and dry under a large clear top tent that covers Pioneer Courthouse Square while allowing for views of the city lights.

 Gas heaters create a cozy ambiance under the boughs of one of the region’s largest decorated Christmas trees.
-More than 50 breweries are featured at this year’s event, all of which are bringing beers created to bring joy to all the beer fans.
-These aren’t beers you’ll find in the supermarket — the brewers have put together special recipes, collaborations and blends just for their fans, and will release them at the Holiday Ale Festival.
+Over 50 breweries are typically represented at the festival, pouring beers crafted to bring joy to all their fans.
+These aren’t beers you’ll find in the supermarket — the brewers put together special recipes, collaborations and blends just for their fans, and release them at the Holiday Ale Festival.
 From Belgians to barrel-aged creations, ciders, IPAs, hazy beers, stouts and sours, these beers are often the result of long-term planning and showcase the creative prowess of the brewers, which means you are assured to get something new and exciting to try!

 More Holiday Fun Near the Square